dotmpe/node-sitefile/doc/feature-db.rst

   ..

     XXX: The HtD extensions plan to use one JSON document DB for annotations to URL's.
-This schema is also usable to turn Sitefile routes into resources with metadata.
-Making Last-Modified_ a sitefile case study to get Metadata middleware and CouchDB metadata interface going.
+Such store is also usable to turn Sitefile routes into resources with metadata.

+    Making Last-Modified_ a sitefile case study to get Metadata interface from CouchDB going.
     See Resources_ section within the `Route Feature`_ docs.

 .. include:: .defaults.rst